cambrozak/bpl001/doc/syllabus.md

 A final lab exercise challenges students to implement their own original ideas by combining the first lab with previous learning.

-##Class Rules
+##Class Values and Conduct

-1. Respect each other.
+1. Win together by sharing and listening thoughtfully to ideas.
-2. Respect the lab.
+2. Handle delicate equipment with care.
-3. Respect the equipment.
+3. Fun is Mandatory.

 ##Schedule